ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

     Get-InformationBarrierPoliciesApplicationStatus -ProductsResearchIBPolicy
     ```

-6. After you have defined your information barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
+6. After you have defined your information barriers policy, **wait at least 24 hours for the policy to work its way through your data center and services**.
 Then, validate the information barriers status for a specific user by running the **Get-InformationBarrierRecipientStatus** cmdlet.

     ```
     Get-InformationBarrierRecipientStatus [-Identity] <RecipientIdParameter> [<CommonParameters>]